 Pontoon is a relatively simple card game.
 You need 5-8 players for an ideal scenario, but you can play Pontoon with as low as two players.
 Initially, you need a banker by drawing the highest card.
 The dealer will deal one card face down to each of the players starting with the extreme left of the dealer.

 Players can have a look at their cards and place their bets except for the banker.
 At the same time, another card is held face down around the table.
-Before the game begins, minimum and maximum bets need to be mutually agreed between the players and the dealer.
+Before the game begins, minimum and maximum bets need to be mutually agreed upon between the players and the dealer.
 As your objective is to get the highest total less than or equal to 21, Pontoon has a similar scoring system to Blackjack.

 Face cards: Scored at face value.